 After the Kingsman's headquarters are destroyed and the world is held hostage, an allied spy organisation in the United States is discovered.
 These two elite secret organisations must band together to defeat a common enemy.

 Foul-mouthed mutant mercenary Wade Wilson (a.k.a.
 Deadpool), brings together a team of fellow mutant rogues to protect a young boy with supernatural abilities from the brutal, time-traveling cyborg Cable.

-After the Kingsman headquarters are blown up by a psychotic criminal named Poppy Adams, the surviving agents find their way to an allied secret organisation based in Kentucky, named Statesman.
-The two agencies must now work together in order to save the world and take down the so called 'Golden Circle'.Written by
+After the Kingsman headquarters are blown up by a psychotic criminal named Poppy Adams (Julianne Moore), the surviving agents find their way to an allied secret organization based in Kentucky, named "Statesman".
+The two agencies must now work together in order to save the world and take down the so called "Golden Circle".Written by

 See more »